Kyza/espanso-config/README.md

 Git clone the repository into anywhere you want.

-Run the setup script to point to your Espanso config directory.
+Run the setup script and point `--location` to your Espanso config directory.

 ```bash
 deno run --allow-read --allow-write ./scripts/setup.ts --location=/THE/PATH/TO/YOUR/ESPANSO/CONFIG/ROOT